Encouraging Deaf Children and Young People to Access Music #DAW2022

 The theme for Deaf awareness week 2022 is Deaf Inclusion, to explore the entire theme of inclusion within our community.
 Emphasising the importance of mental health, and empathising with underrepresented groups amongst the Deaf such as migrants, BMIs, and women, as well as raising pertinent issues of deafness being overlooked in education, health settings, and the workplace.

-According to WHO, over 5% of the world’s population – or 430 million people – require rehabilitation to address their ‘disabling’ hearing loss (432 million adults and 34 million children).
+According to WHO, over 5% of the world's population – or 430 million people – require rehabilitation to address their 'disabling' hearing loss (432 million adults and 34 million children).
 It is estimated that by 2050 over 700 million people – or one in every ten people – will have disabling hearing loss.
 A person who is not able to hear as well as someone with normal hearing – hearing thresholds of 20 dB or better in both ears – is said to have hearing loss.
 Levels of hearing loss, communication methods, and use of hearing technology can vary widely.
 Hearing loss and deafness is a spectrum from mild to profound, from little children with glue ear to those who have lost hearing later in life.
 Some deaf children can use a lot of their residual hearing with the support of hearing aids or they might have a cochlear implant.
 Others may be deaf in just one ear.
-The type and level of deafness and the technology used means every deaf child’s perception of music will vary greatly and it’s important to remember this and find out what everyone’s individual needs are to ensure everyone is included when making music together.
+The type and level of deafness and the technology used mean every deaf child's perception of music will vary greatly, and it's important to remember this and find out what everyone's individual needs are to ensure everyone is included when making music together.

 Contrary to what many people believe, deaf children and young people enjoy listening to and making music with their friends as much as hearing peers.
 They are able to access music, in fact, many deaf people play musical instruments and take part in music activities on a daily basis.
 It is a misconception that they cannot participate in and enjoy music.
 Virtuoso percussionist Dame Evelyn Glennie became profoundly deaf when she was 12-years-old, and discovered that she could feel the vibrations of sounds.
 "When I'm asked if I hear the percussion instruments I am playing or other instruments playing alongside me, my response is, that I feel the music through my body – my hands, arms, cheekbones, scalp, everywhere."